Public-Environmental-Data-Partners/j40-cejst-2/docs/architecture/aws-infrastructure-setup.md

 ### Security Considerations for This Setup

 The current single-account setup is appropriate for initial development and staging.
-Consider implementing IAM role assumption, resource tagging, VPC endpoints, and monitoring as you scale.
+In the future we may want to consider implementing IAM role assumption, resource tagging, VPC endpoints, and monitoring as we scale.

 ## Related Documentation